hellodaniel/soundkit.js/README.md

 ## Requirements
  * Requires jQuery (any version)
- * Script tag must be placed after jQuery and after any objects containing tags to be loaded (read: right at the end)
+ * Script tag must be placed after jQuery and after any objects containing tags to be loaded.

 ## Attribution
-Sounds supplied by Fran at [narfstuff.co.uk](http://www.narfstuff.co.uk/2009/09/13/royalty-free-ui-sound-pack-now-free/)
+Sounds used in this kit were created by Fran at [narfstuff.co.uk](http://www.narfstuff.co.uk/2009/09/13/royalty-free-ui-sound-pack-now-free/) (currently pending re-distribution permission).